fenago/python-networking-sysadmins/scripting/lab_guides/Lab_14.md

 Parsing complex log files
 --------------------------------------------

-First, we are going to examine the concept of parsing complex log files.
-Parsing log files is a challenging task because most log files are in plain text format, and that format does not follow any rules.
-Those files may be modified without showing any warning.
-The user can decide what kind of data they are going to store in a log file and in which format, as well as who is going to develop the application.

 Before moving on to an example of log parsing or changing configurations in a log file, first we have to understand what we have got in a typical log file.
 According to that we have to decide, we will learn how to